Second Brigade, Second Division

 Mustered for three months, grounds of the Capitol building, on Pennsylvania Avenue & North/ South Capitol Street, Washington, D. C., 2 May, 1861: The 1st Rhode Island Detached Militia was mustered in United States service for three months at the grounds of the Capitol building, on Pennsylvania Avenue and North/ South Capitol Street, Washington, D. C., by Brevet Major & Assistant Adjutant General I McDowell, United States Army, on 2 May, 1861.

-Note: A detachment of the 1st Rhode Island Detached Militia (50) was ordered to G W Keating's farm, 700 yards north of Boundary Street, west of North Capitol Street, Washington, D. C., on 9 May, 1861.
+Note: A detachment of the 1st Rhode Island Detached Militia (50) was ordered to G W Keating's farm, 700 yards north of Boundary Street, west of North Capitol Street, Washington, D. C., on 9 May, 1861, and the 1st Rhode Island Detached Militia, Companies B, F, G, H, I, and K, arrived at Camp Sprague, G W Keating's farm, 700 yards north of Boundary Street, west of North Capitol Street, Washington, D. C., between 15 and 17 May, 1861.

-Patent Office, on North F Street, between West Seventh & Ninth Streets, to G W Keating's farm, 700 yards north of Boundary Street, west of North Capitol Street, Washington, D. C., Companies D, H, & I, 13/14 May, 1861: The 1st Rhode Island Detached Militia, Company D, arrived at Camp Sprague, G W Keating's farm, 700 yards north of Boundary Street, west of North Capitol Street, Washington, D. C., on 13 May, 1861, and Companies I and H on 14 May, 1861.
+Camp Sprague, G W Keating's farm, 700 yards north of Boundary Street, west of North Capitol Street, Washington, D. C., Companies A, C, & E, 18 May, 1861: The 1st Rhode Island Detached Militia, Companies A, C, and E, arrived at Camp Sprague, G W Keating's farm, 700 yards north of Boundary Street, west of North Capitol Street, Washington, D. C., on 18 May, 1861.

-Occupation of Arlington Heights & Alexandria, Alexandria County, Virginia, detachment, 24 May, 1861: A detachment of the 1st Rhode Island Detached Militia (26), under the command of Ensign L A Tower, 1st Rhode Island Detached Militia, Company E, was assigned to guard duty in the morning on 24 May, 1861, and Ensign L A Tower, 1st Rhode Island Detached Militia, Company E, was was appointed captain, 2nd Rhode Island Infantry, Company F, on 1 June, 1861 (See the 2nd Rhode Island Infantry).
+A detachment of the 1st Rhode Island Detached Militia (25), under the command of Ensign L A Tower, 1st Rhode Island Detached Militia, Company E, was assigned to special duty in the evening on 16 May, 1861, and was accompanied by a detachment of the 5th Massachusetts Infantry (25).
+The detachment of the 1st Rhode Island Detached Militia and the detachment of the 5th Massachusetts Infantry were stationed at North G Street, Washington, D. C., on 20 May, 1861 (See the 5th Massachusetts Infantry).

-Note: The Metropoliran Rifles, 5th District of Columbia Battalion Volunteers, was stationed at the Patent Office, on North F Street, between West Seventh and Ninth Streets, Washington, D. C., on 9 May, 1861, and the 1st Rhode Island Detached Militia was stationed at Camp Sprague, G W Keating's farm, 700 yards north of Boundary Street, west of North Capitol Street, Washington, D. C., between 9/14 May and 10 June, 1861 (See the District of Columbia Militia).
+Note: Ensign C W Topliff, 1st Rhode Island Detached Militia, Company A, was assigned to command the detachment of the 1st Rhode Island Detached Militia stationed at North G Street, Washington, D. C., on 28 May, 1861, and the 1st Rhode Island Detached Militia was stationed at Camp Sprague, G W Keating's farm, 700 yards north of Boundary Street, west of North Capitol Street, Washington, D. C., between 14/18 May and 10 June, 1861 (See the District of Columbia Militia).

 Washington to Chambersburg, 10-11 June, 1861

 The 1st Rhode Island Detached Militia, under the command of Colonel A E Burnside, was ordered to proceed by the Washington Branch, Baltimore & Ohio Railroad, to Chambersburg, Franklin County, Pennsylvania,at 8 AM on 10 June, 1861, and was accompanied by the 1st Rhode Island Detached Militia/ Providence Marine Corps Artillery.
-The regiment arrived at Camden Station, junction of South Howard and Camden Streets, Baltimore City, Maryland, at 11 AM on 10 June, 1861, and by the Northern Central Railroad at York, York County, Pennsylvania, at 6 PM the same day.
+The regiment arrived at Camden Station, corner of South Howard and Camden Streets, Baltimore City, Maryland, at 11 AM on 10 June, 1861, and by the Northern Central Railroad at York, York County, Pennsylvania, at 6 PM the same day.
 The 1st Rhode Island Detached Militia arrived by the Cumberland Valley Railroad at Chambersburg, Franklin County, via Harrisburg, Dauphin County, Pennsylvania, in the morning on 11 June, 1861.

 Special Orders No.99, Paragraph III, Headquarters of the Army, Washington, D. C., 8 June, 1861: The 1st Rhode Island Detached Militia was ordered to Carlisle Barracks, on Letort Spring, a quarter of a mile northeast of Carlisle, Cumberland County, Pennsylvania, by Special Orders No.99, Paragraph III, Headquarters of the Army, Washington, D. C., on 8 June, 1861.